12 Different Types of Butterflies in Alabama

 Viceroy butterflies and monarch types of butterflies in Alabama are commonly mistaken for each other.

-With the exception of a lengthy row of white dots in the black marginal strip and a black band spanning the hindwing, the viceroy’s orange and the black upper side is quite similar to that of the Monarch (Danaus plexippus).
+Except a lengthy row of white dots in the black marginal strip and a black band spanning the hindwing, the viceroy’s orange and black upper side is quite similar to that of the Monarch (Danaus plexippus).

-When there aren’t many flowers around the season’s beginning, viceroys eat aphid honeydew, carrion, manure, and decomposing fungi.
+When the season begins with few flowers, viceroys eat aphid honeydew, carrion, manure, and decomposing fungi.

 The following generations typically consume flowers more regularly, favoring hybrid species, including Canada thistle, aster, goldenrod, joe-pye weed, and shepherd’s needle.

-They can be found in a variety of locations, including the edges of lakes and marshes, willow stands, valley bottoms, damp meadows, and vegetation along highways.
+They can be found in various locations, including the edges of lakes and marshes, willow stands, valley bottoms, damp meadows, and vegetation along highways.
 Caterpillars emerge from their eggs.

 6. Hackberry Emperor